Healthy Homes Assessment Pandora

 Pandora Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory to all Pandora and New Zealand rental houses where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is required in all Pandora and New Zealand rental houses where it is reasonably practicable to install.

-• Landlords and property managers must keep records to demonstrate compliance with any Healthy Homes Standards that apply or will be in force to their rental properties.
+• Property managers and landlords are required to keep records to demonstrate compliance with the Healthy Homes Standards that apply or will be applicable during the tenancy of the rental property.

 From July 1st 2021

-• Private landlords and property managers have to make sure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of any new, renewed or varied tenancy.
+• Property managers and private landlords are required to ensure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of any renewal, new or a change in lease.

-• All the boarding households (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarder households (except Kainga Ora and registered Community Housing Provider boarding house tenancies) must meet the Healthy Homes Standards regardless of when the tenancy began.

-• All houses rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.
+• All houses let from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes